smarter777/Twitter-Sentiment-Analysis-NLTK/README.md

 Run result_sentiment.ipynb to save the results.

-Open twitter_start.ipynb file and run the code with your own credentials, for those credentials develop a twitter developer account and create an app through it.
+Open twitter_s.ipynb file and run the code with your own credentials, for those credentials develop a twitter developer account and create an app through it.

 ### Run it after completing the credentials